OguzhanUmutlu/helium-engine/README.md

 }
 ```

-This will render the `ball.png` image on the top left corner of your screen and it should fall down the screen.
+This code will render the `ball.png` image at the top left corner of your screen, and it will fall down the screen.

-IMPORTANT: Your external files like images should all be located in the `assets` folder!
+**IMPORTANT:** Your external files like images should all be located in the `assets` folder!

-#### Sprite properties
+#### Sprite Properties

-This is the structure of the sprite:
+The structure of a sprite is as follows:

 ```c
 float x;